While usually considered a fall food, butternut squash can be found in many grocery stores year round. So, enjoy this luscious soup anytime!

 Some recipes call for cooking the vegetables in a crockpot or simmering on the stovetop with some water until soft.
 Our taste testers were unanimous in giving thumbs up to roasting the vegetables, which gave the soup a richer, deeper flavor.
-Plus that pinch of red pepper adds just enough kick for complete satisfaction.
+Plus that pinch of red pepper adds just the right amount of kick.

 Good for Your Health

 Butternut squash is chock full of vitamin A, potassium and fiber, and high in both vitamin C and beta-carotene to help boost the immune function.
 Foods like butternut squash decrease the risk of obesity, diabetes, cancer, and heart disease.
 And at about 125 calories per one-cup serving what’s not to love?

 - 1 butternut squash (about 8 cups) skin removed and cut into 2 inch pieces; or purchase already prepared in 20-ounce packages at the grocery store

 - 1 carrot, cut into chunks

 - 1 Granny Smith apple, peeled, seeded and cut into quarters

 - 1 medium sweet onion, cut into quarters